Updated March 19, 2026

 Image source: Serious Studio

 Serious Studio uses the third-party link-in-bio tool Linktree to create a micro landing page with all its links.
-The landing page has visible subscribe buttons to capture leads and links to brand-building content that can help educate leads about the brand and move them lower into the sales funnel.
+The landing page features visible subscribe buttons to capture leads and links to brand-building content that can help educate them about the brand and move them further down the sales funnel.

 Another example of this strategy comes from one email testing tool.
 Olesia Kuzmyk, a marketer at Mailtrap, claims: "Instagram is not our primary communication channel, but we've mentioned that our Instagram presence helps to reach B2B prospects who are interested in learning more about the product, so we use the active bio link to provide them with additional information–it redirects users to the website and our Youtube channel where we publish explainer videos on how to use the product."